Skip to content (press enter)

 What roles are open for the 2025-2026 seasons?

-Open roles include: Chair, Secretary, Volunteer Activities Coordinator, Beach Cleanup Coordinator, Communications Coordinator, Great Lakes Friendly Restaurants Coordinator, and Fundraising Committee Coordinator.
+Open roles include: Chair, Vice Chair, Secretary, Treasurer, Volunteer Coordinator, and Communications Coordinator.
 To learn more about the team click here.

 Do Executive Committee members get paid?

-No, Executive Committee positions are voluntary.
+No, Executive Committee positions are volunteer roles.
 Members commit their time and effort to support Surfrider's mission as unpaid volunteers.

 What is the relationship between the Executive Committee and Surfrider's national organization?